bachan007/cold_email_generator/README.md

 Install the required libraries using
 > pip install -r requirements.txt

-The main file here is cold_email_generator file run the scripts using :
+The main file here is cold_email_generator file in the folder email_generation_from_company_info. change the directory and run the scripts using :
 > streamlit run cold_email_generator.py